Tuesday, August 15

 5:00 PM – 6:00 PM: Opening Happy Hour & Kick Off – R&D Innovation Showcase

-Join us for food, fun and a photo booth as we kick off Media Transformation 2017!
+Join us for food and fun as we kick off Media Transformation 2017!

 Wednesday, August 16

-8:45 AM – 10:15 AM: Disruptive Innovation: An Industry Discussion Moderated by Dr. Paul Wang, Associate Professor, Medill IMC Program, Northwestern University
+8:30 AM – 10:00 AM: Disruptive Innovation: An industry discussion moderated by Dr. Paul Wang, Associate Professor, Medill IMC Program, Northwestern University

 FIRST 150 MEDIA EXECUTIVES THAT REGISTER WILL RECEIVE A FREE COPY OF COMPETING AGAINST LUCK